ZhiCheng-Lucas/DataStructures-Algorithms-Prep-Repo/README.md

 In Python classes, self refers to the instance of the class that's being created or operated on.
 It's a way for the object to reference itself

+For questions involving deep copies etc.
+Consider creating a hashmap with the old node as the key and the newly created node as the value.

 lambda functions.
 lambda x,y: x+y